-- Detecting the seafloor to the depths expected in the survey area in the prevailing water conditions, - Achieving a spot spacing at the water surface of at least 3 x 3m, or as required to achieve required IHO Order for the sensor in use, - Modelling the sea surface and correcting seabed returns, - Recording the reflectivity / intensity from each pulse, normalise returns between lines is desirable, - Multiple Bathy LiDAR sensors may be used to provide high-resolution shallow data provided overlap between sensors is achieved. - Provide Concurrent imagery at resolution to match the point spacing or better.
+- Detecting the seafloor to the depths expected in the survey area in the prevailing water conditions; - Achieving a spot spacing at the water surface of at least 2m x 2m, or as required to achieve required IHO Order for the sensor in use to the nominated depth contour; - Modelling the sea surface and correcting seabed returns for the speed of light in water, and the effects of turbidity on the time of travel for light in water; - Recording the reflectivity / intensity from each pulse, normalise returns between lines is desirable; - Multiple Bathy LiDAR sensors may be used to provide high-resolution shallow data provided overlap and depth correlation between sensors is achieved; and, - Provide Concurrent imagery at resolution to match the point spacing or better.
 Imagery should be provided at the highest resolution possible, or as agreed with the AHO.

-If used, Topographic LiDAR sensors must be capable of:
+If used, topographic LiDAR sensors must be capable of:

-- Detecting multiple discrete returns, with a minimum of 4 potential returns for each outbound laser pulse.

-- Achieving at least 4 points per metre,

-- Recording the intensity of each return.
+- Detecting multiple discrete returns, with a minimum of 4 potential returns for each outbound laser pulse; - Achieving at least 4 points per metre; and, - Recording the intensity of each return.

-See also Section 7.4.4 for LiDAR Coverage and Feature Detection requirements.
+See also Section 7.5.5 for LiDAR Coverage and Feature Detection requirements.

-7.1.3.2 LiDAR Control Areas
+7.1.5.2 LiDAR Control Areas